quantum-dan/raspy/README.md

 * `api.data.velocity()`, `api.data.stage()`, and `api.data.shear()` retrieve main channel velocity, stage, or shear for the specified river, reach, and cross-section.
 If any of these are unspecified, it will return nested dictionaries covering all possibilities.
 In order to retrieve multiple flow profiles' data, specify the number of flow profiles.
 For example, if you set up 100 steady flows with `setSteadyFlows()`, specify `nprofs=100` to retrieve data for all of them.
 * The above three have corresponding methods `velocityDist`, `depthDist`, and `shearDist` retrieving the left overbank/main channel/right overbank distributions (as lists in that order).  `depthDist` uses hydraulic depths for the overbanks and maximum channel depth for the main channel.

-These four key points are what support roughness autocalibration; they would also support automatically running and extracting data for a wide range of flows and the like.
-The source code for Raspy-Cal provides usage examples.

-General users should be aware that, in the short term, only functionality needed for raspy-cal will be implemented.
-Other functionality may be added over the longer term, but the current primary purpose of this project is to support automatic calibration with raspy-cal.
-However, other contributors are welcome to focus on broadening the functionality.
-In addition, I may be able to implement straightforward additional functionality on request.

 ## Dependencies

 * pywin32